sovcn/chronograph/README.md

 # Introduction

-Chronograph is a JavaScript library for generating graph visualizations from temporal data models.
+ChronoGraph is a JavaScript library for generating graph visualizations from temporal data models.
 It functions by taking graph structures in one of two formats (JSON or XML) and displaying the graph on a page using SVG.
 Additionally, agent traversal information can be bundled with the graph structure and then animated on the displayed graph.

 # Features